rebasemedia/Samples/README.md

 # Samples

-The repository contains a small collection of deliverables produced by Syntax Media for our clients, offering a better understanding of our work.
+The repository contains a small collection of deliverables produced by **rebase media** for our clients, offering a better understanding of our work.

 ## Blog Posts